Saccharide/cool-commands/bash.md

 sort -R playlist -o playlist
 ```

-* Shuffles the fast way
+* Shuffles the fast way (ONLY WORKS with file that has run permission for some reason)
 ```bash
 shuf FILE | tee FILE
 ```